Outpatient Drug & Alcohol Rehab: Find Outpatient Addiction Treatment

 Behavioral Therapies Used in Outpatient Treatment

-Both inpatient and outpatient rehab programs may use a variety of therapeutic techniques in treating substance use disorders.2 A patient’s individualized treatment plan will dictate which therapies are used, based on those offered by the treatment program.
+Both inpatient and outpatient rehab programs may use a variety of therapeutic techniques in treating substance use disorders.2 A patient’s individualized treatment plan dictates which therapies are used, based on those offered by the treatment program.
 Common behavioral therapies used in outpatient rehab include:1,2,3,6

 - Contingency management, which provides small rewards as positive reinforcement for desirable behaviors, such as consistently attending treatment and staying sober.